Uncovering the Secret Queer History of James Bond

-Little is known about the next upcoming James Bond installment, currently known only as “Bond 25” and due in theaters come 2020.
+Little is known about the next upcoming James Bond installment, currently known only as “Bond 25.”
 Daniel Craig has said he’ll return one last time, which has fueled speculation about who will be the next actor to take on the role.

 Perhaps, after nearly 60 years on the big screen, it’s time James Bond reflected a less limited world.
 So far, the books and films have contained only fleeting references to queer life, a ridiculous omission given Bond’s adventurous nature.
 And thus far, only a few villains have been gay — a fleeting hint of chemistry with Silva in Skyfall‘s deleted scene, and two silly henchmen in Diamonds Are Forever.

 Maybe it’s time James Bond became canonically queer.

 How much did you know about this secret James Bond queer history?